dannygale/tokio-pubsub/README.md

 ## Features
 - [X] Publish/subscribe semantics (topics)
 - [X] Dynamically created and pruned topics
+- [X] Struct-based publishers and subscribers that wrap broadcast channels
+- [ ] add support for serde
 - [ ] Dynamically add/remove subscribers

-Future:
-- [ ] transparent publish, topic assigned at channel creation time
+- [ ] transparent publish -- topic assigned at channel creation time
-- [ ] Rule-based filtering
+- [ ] Transform events
-- [ ] Event transformations
+- [ ] Filter events
 - [ ] In-band and out-of-band subscribe/unsubscribe
+- [ ] Reimplement as a new type of channel instead of on top of broadcast channels

 ## Getting Started